apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 Fluo utilizes this feature by [setting scan hints][2] for notification scans indicating `scan_type=fluo-ntfy`.
 These hints are passed to Accumulo tablet servers and are ignored by default.
-For these scan types, Accumulo could be configured to either send them to special thread pool and/or prioritize them differently within a thread pool.
+For these scan types, Accumulo could be configured to either send them to a special thread pool and/or prioritize them differently within a thread pool.
 Below is an example of Accumulo shell commands that set up a special executor for notification scans.